hmzr944/PortfolioWEB/replit.md

 ## Overview

 This is a professional portfolio website for Alex Martin, a web development student in an apprenticeship program.
-The portfolio is built with vanilla HTML, CSS, and JavaScript, focusing on modern design principles and responsive user experience.
-It showcases projects, skills, and provides a contact form to attract tech recruiters.
+The portfolio is built with vanilla HTML, CSS, and JavaScript, featuring an ultra-modern design with purple theme (#8b5cf6), dark mode toggle, and advanced animations.
+The portfolio is designed to impress tech recruiters with cutting-edge visual effects and professional project showcase including Laravel + Vue.js applications.

 ## User Preferences